 It's no secret that the Frog Fam are toadally huge Star Wars fans.
 We could barely contain our excitement as we waited for Star Wars: Galaxy's Edge to open last fall, and have since been frequent visitors to Black Spire Outpost.
 We've piloted the Millennium Falcon.
 We've built our own droid BFF.
 We've assembled some "scrap metal" (aka building a lightsaber!).
-And now, we've escaped the epic battle between the First Order and the Resistance!
+And now, with Star Wars: Rise of the Resistance, we've escaped the epic battle between the First Order and the Resistance!

 Star Wars: Rise of the Resistance has been a game-changer.
-Not only is the attraction itself one of the most technologically advanced that Disney has ever created (utilizing not one, not two, not three, but FOUR different ride systems!), but Disney also introduced a virtual queue system as the only way to access the ride to manage its high demand (and to control capacity once Disney's Hollywood Studios reopened after the COVID-19 closure).
+Not only is the attraction itself one of the most technologically advanced that Disney has ever created (utilizing not one, not two, not three, but FOUR different ride systems!), but Disney also introduced a virtual queue as the only way to access the ride to manage its high demand (and to control capacity once Disney's Hollywood Studios reopened after the COVID-19 closure).
 We knew that Star Wars: Rise of the Resistance wouldn’t use FastPass+ initially.
 But the introduction of the virtual queue eliminated the standby line entirely and completely changed our tactics for tackling this most impressive attraction.
-That said, don't let this unexpected addition deter you!
-Using Boarding Groups is toadally easy, and we're here to walk you through it, step by step, so that you're prepared for your visit.
+We're here to share our knowledge with you.

 Currently, Boarding Groups are only required for Star Wars: Rise of the Resistance.
 You do not need one to access Star Wars: Galaxy’s Edge (the land itself) or Millennium Falcon: Smugglers Run.
-While the boarding group system has changed a couple of times in recent weeks as the park reopened, fear not, your favorite frogs are here to walk you through what you need to know.
+The boarding group system is subject to change and has changed a couple of times in recent weeks as the park reopened.

 Before You Arrive at Disney’s Hollywood Studios